 In addition to holding in-person User Experience workshops, we can also leverage our tech stack to conduct them online - complete with digital sticky notes!
 Tools such as Miro allow us to share wireframes and user stories digitally, and connect with team members to facilitate the distributed decision-making process.
 Uploading and arranging files to visualize concepts means we can conduct UX Workshops virtually with your team anywhere in the world.

-Through the workshop process clients often discover hidden aspects of UX they hadn’t initially thought about, and we’re able to make a product that best serves your user and your business goals.
+Through the workshop process you often discover hidden aspects of UX you hadn’t initially thought about, and we’re able to make a product that best serves your user and your business goals.